-It’s tax refund season and I am sure, each one of us has at least once thought of claiming tax deduction for the CPA review course expenses.
-So, let’s see who is eligible to claim tax deduction of such expenses under the US tax laws.
+It’s tax refund season and I am sure, each one of us has at least once thought of claiming a tax deduction for the CPA review course expenses.
+So, let’s see who is eligible to claim a tax deduction of such expenses under the US tax laws.
 If you fall within the ambit of the Indian tax laws, then look out for my forthcoming posts where I’ll discuss if such expenses can be deducted under the Indian Income-tax Act, 1961.

 Well, there is really no straight jacket formula for determining the tax deductibility of such expense and much depends upon the facts and circumstances of each taxpayer.
 The following discussion would throw some light on the same: